-For the shopping center sites (Sites 11, 12, and 13), which were recently zoned to accommodate the RHNA, the realistic capacity is based on an analysis of existing conditions at the center and property owner objectives.
-The number of affordable units shown in Table E-2 for each shopping center location is based on the Multifamily Community Commercial Zoning Overlay district, which is designed to facilitate lowercost housing by permitting multifamily housing by right and by requiring a minimum residential density in new buildings of at least 30 units per acre.
+For the shopping center sites (Sites 11, 12, and 13) and the Transit Corridor sites (14a through 14i), which will be rezoned consistent with Program 2 and 3were recently zoned to accommodate the RHNA, the realistic capacity was determined by is based on property owner/developer estimates based on their an analysis of existing conditions at the shopping center and the opportunities provided by the zoning changes included in Program 2. at the center and property owner objectives.
+The number of affordable units shown in Table E-2 for each shopping center location is based on the Multifamily Community Commercial Zoning Overlayzoning changes district described in Program 2 and 3, which permits is designed to facilitate lower-cost housing by permitting multifamily housing by right, eliminates residential density limits, and by requires ing a minimum residential density in new buildings of at least 30 units per acre.

-For Park Street and Webster Street (Site 14), the realistic capacity is based on a list of underutilized sites (see Table E-2).
+For Park Street and Webster Street (Site 14), the realistic capacity For two sites (14.d and 14 i.), which are currently vacant and for sale, the realistic capacity is based upon the 30 units per acre minimum density, prescribed in Program 3. is based on a list of underutilized sites (see Table E-2).
 For each site, the realistic capacity is based on the site size and the zoning requirement that new buildings be at least 30 unit per acre.
 The number of affordable units is based on the site zoning, which permits multifamily by right and requires a minimum residential density of 30 dwelling units per acre.

-For Residential Districts (Site 15), the 1,120 realistic capacity is based upon:
+For Residential District Sites s-(Sites 15a, 15b, 15c, and 15d), the 1,120-realistic capacity is based upon:

-- The Accessory Dwelling Unit (ADU) ordinance is producing approximately 50 units per year (based upon the average production over the last three years) for a total of 400 units over the 8-year period, - Program 4 removes zoning restrictions on over 2,500 acres of residential land, which will result in approximately 270 units over the 8-year period, - A 4.7-acre waterfront site at 2199 Clement, which will accommodate at least 125 units, and - The Alameda Unified School District will surplus at least 4 acres of residential land, which is zoned to accommodate at least 125 units. - A 2.34-acre site at 2363-2433 Mariner Square Drive that will be redeveloped with 200 housing units.
+- The Accessory Dwelling Unit (ADU) ordinance program (See Site 15.a and Program 5) which is producing approximately 50 units per year (based upon recent the average production trends over the last three years) for a total of 400 units over the 8-year period, - Infill Residential sites (15b and Program 4) anticipates construction of approximately 34 units per year as the result of residential upzoning Program 4, which effects over 2,500 acres of residential land. - Program 4 removes zoning restrictions on over 2,500 acres of residential land, which will result in approximately 270 units over the 8-year period,

+- A 4.7-acre waterfront site at 2199 Clement to be up-zoned to allow residential use, which will accommodate at least 125 units based upon property owner/developer estimates, and - The Alameda Unified School District will surplus at least 4 acres of residential land, which is zoned to accommodate at least 125 units. - A 2.34-acre site at 2363-2433 Mariner Square Drive that will be up zoned to allow residential use, which will accommodate at least 160 units redeveloped with 200 housing units based upon property owner/developer estimates, and - Program 4 removes zoning restrictions on over 2,500 acres of residential land, which will result in approximately 270 units over the 8-year period,